Blueprint Travelers - Travel Site

 Via Hiking or Climbing

 The second option is hiking/climbing to the top.
 You can hike to the first peak, Morra da Urca and take a cable car to the next peak.
-(You need to purchase the cable car in advance, either online or at the base, because you will not be able to purchase it at Morra da Urca!)
+(You will still need to purchase the cable car in advance, either online or at the base, because you will not be able to purchase it at Morra da Urca!)
 It is possible to hike this first peak without a guide but make sure you bring sufficient water and nutrition to keep you hydrated.
 The sun hits hard here.

 If you want to go all the way to the top, you can rock climb Sugarloaf Mountain with a guide.
 There are a number of companies that can help you climb to the top and there are a few paths that you can take that range in difficulty.
 It is a true rock climbing feat so make sure you go with a guide!